tairaeli/ICER_user_data_analytics/README.md

 MIT License

-Copyright (c) 2024 Shams Alkhalidy,
+Copyright (c) 2024 Shams Alkhalidy,Luke Kozlowski, Wesley Casaletto, Elias Taira, Richard Arbury

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal